 - ARMM's high population growth rate is driven by a high fertility rate-women residing in ARMM have on average 4.2 children (compared with 3.2 for Philippines as a whole).
-Although the total fertility rate has declined from 4.6 in 1998, women are still having more children than they would like to have: an average of 4.2 children versus the desired average of 3.7.11 - Only 19 percent of married women in ARMM use some form of contraception.
-Although overall contraceptive use has remained the same since 1998, modern contraceptive prevalence has in-
+Although the total fertility rate has declined from 4.6 in 1998, women are still having more children than they would like to have: an average of 4.2 children versus the desired average of 3.7. - Only 19 percent of married women in ARMM use some form of contraception.
+Although overall contraceptive use has remained the same since 1998, modern contraceptive prevalence has increased from 9 percent to 12 percent.
+However, ARMM continues to have the lowest contraceptive prevalence of all regions in the Philippines.